bitcoinops/bitcoinops.github.io/_includes/articles/wizardsardine-miniscript.md

 {:.post-meta}
 *by [Antoine Poinsot][] from [Wizardsardine][]*

-Our (practical) interest for miniscript started back in early 2020 when we were designing [Revault][], a multiparty [vault][topic vaults] architecture only using then available scripting primitives.
+Our (practical) interest for [miniscript][topic miniscript] started back in early 2020 when we were designing [Revault][], a multiparty [vault][topic vaults] architecture only using then-available scripting primitives.

 We initially showcased Revault using a fixed set of participants.
 We quickly ran into issues as we tried to generalize it to more participants in a production